MichailPerm/9_github_trending/README.md

 # Github Trends

-This script gets 20 most popular repos and prints opened issues for evetyone of them.
+This script takes 20 most popular repos on github and prints opened issues for evetyone of them.

 # Requirements